config-i1/greybox/README.md

 Methods already implemented:
 1. pointLik - point likelihood method for the time series models.
 2. pAIC - point AIC based on pointLik.
+3. pAICc, pBIC, pBICc - respective point values for the information criteria.
 3. summary - returns summary of the regression (either selected or combined).
 4. vcov - covariance matrix for combined models.
 This is an approximate thing.
 The real one is quite messy and not yet available.
 5. confint - confidence intervals for combined models.